 The direction of the main lobe is perpendicular to the plane of the reflector.
 The measured gain is 12.5 dB.
-The beam width between half power points in the horizontal and in the vertical plane is 62 degrees and 37 degrees respectively.
+The beam width between half power points is approximately 45 degrees in both planes.
 The front to back ratio is 13 dB.
-The centre frequency of the antenna is 375.5 Mc/s.
+The centre frequency of the antenna is 376.5 Mc/s.
 The V.S.W.R. of the antenna is less than 1.4 irrespective of the pair of elements used.